 The first step to becoming an AHA instructor is holding a valid provider certification in the course you intend to teach.
 Having a current certification in BLS, ACLS, or PALS demonstrates your expertise in the skills and knowledge required for effective instruction.

-1. Locate an AHA training center offering the IDC for your desired discipline (e.g., BLS, ACLS, or PALS).
+• Find an AHA Training Center offering IDC for your course (BLS, ACLS, or PALS).

-3. Attend all sessions and actively participate in hands-on exercises, discussions, and practice teaching scenarios.
+• Attend all sessions and participate in hands-on exercises and practice teaching.

-3. Managing classroom dynamics and handling different learning styles.
+• Managing classroom dynamics and different learning styles.

 Step 3: Pass the Instructor Skills Evaluation